 After the scorecard has been drawn up, the hospitals' data analysts will start collecting the necessary data for the selected indicators.
-It sounds simple, but it certainly is not.
+It is quite challenging to collect data.
 Data is often stored in different systems, definitions have to be aligned with each other very precisely and data are, unfortunately, not entered completely and uniformly.
 As such, medical specialists are closely involved in the process to validate the data.
+"Improving data is and will continue to be important.
+The trick is to recognise potential for improvement even if the data cannot yet provide conclusive evidence.
+Because even if the data aren't 100% perfect, you still see differences that can only be explained by different methods, which means you have to get to work."